Zukias/Ansible/README.md

 # Ansible

-Ansible template to deploy and configure
+Ansible role for deploying and configuring service and application on Linux.